Sotatek-PhucTa/wombat/README.md

 > You may want to run `yarn clean` first if you encounter contract code recompiling issues.

+## Git Workflow

+- Create new branches named `feature/xxx` or `fix/xxx` for new features or bug fixes respectively; they should branch out from the `develop` branch
+- If it's a quick fix, branch off master with `hotfix/xxx` and merge into master
+- After your new code is completed, go back to `develop` and merge the new branch
+- Do not commit to `master` branch directly to maintain a proper workflow

+> A simple Github Actions CI workflow is adopted where `linting` and `testing` would be run each time a commit has been pushed.

 ## Deployment 🚁

 ### For BSC testnet network